V3-Alliance/HubZero_puppet/README.md

 To obtain feedback on Puppet execution login to the target VM using the ssh connection string and tail the OpenStack log files.

 Once the entire installation is complete, an email will be sent to the postmaster address given in the environment template.
+**NB** Some mail providers will not accept the email sent by from the installation unless it comes from a known domain.
+To see if this is an issue or not, inspect the file `/var/log/exim4/mainlog` to see if the mail has been successfully sent.

 Typically it will take 15 minutes (sometimes a lot longer) to run through the installation.

 Once the installation has completed, perform an ssh login to the virtual machine you have just created.